Techie5879/moviepp/README.md

 Then, SciPy vector cosine distance was used to compute similarity of items (movies) by taking the dot product of the latent feature vectors corresponding to each movie.

 The similarity is calculated over all the movies available in the database, and the 15 most similar movies are returned by the Flask API, along with information from the TMDB (The Movie Database) API which has been used to get the poster paths and IMDb IDs of the movies.
 These are received by the React Frontend and then rendered in the web browser.

+## Demo Video

+(Coming soon!)

+## Instructions on How to Run on localhost:
+(Coming soon!)

+## Challenges Faced and Things Learned:
+Since this was my first ML project (and first project in general), getting to this point was quite a challenge.
+First, I had to learn about how recommender systems worked, types of recommender systems (like Content-based, Collaborative Filtering).
+It was a continuous process of googling, finding something new, and trying to learn how to implement that!
+Then I came across the Netflix Prize ([More about Netflix Challenge here](https://en.wikipedia.org/wiki/Netflix_Prize) and [here](https://datajobs.com/data-science-repo/Recommender-Systems-[Netflix].pdf)), where a modification of a certain technique called SVD which was quite a bit more efficient than other models grabbed the prize.
+So naturally I was drawn to learn what it is, and how to implement it.
+I finally settled on a SVD and item-based Collaborative Filtering model to recommend movies.

+Then, the next step was training the model, and there was trouble here too.
+Although the RMSE error was very respectable, the recommendations didnt look that relevant - there was obscure noise in the data.
+I used a very primitive method and removed some of the noise by leaving out some obscure movies and their ratings while training.
+This can probably be improved further to reduce the noise more efficiently.
+This resulted in very relevant recommendations, so I was satisfied.

+Next was the frontend.
+Even though I had some based HTML, CSS, Javascript knowledge, I wasn't didn't really have any experience.
+So I decided to learn ReactJS instead of just using HTML Templates with Jinja syntax.
+I learned how to create multi-page React Websites, conditional routing, use of hooks, states, and requesting and handling data.
+I also implemented an autocomplete feature in the form.

+Deployment of this app to a hosting service is a bit of a difficulty as of now, as the model file generated was of 300+ MB.
+Hosting such a large model online to get predictions along with a Flask server is quite a problem.
+However, I'll be trying to get a hosted model up and running which uses the MovieLens 100K dataset [100K MovieLens Permalink](https://grouplens.org/datasets/movielens/100k/).